-Drinking of alcohol is forbidden for Muslims under local laws – Sharia Law.
-However, accepting of the large non-Muslim expatriate population and tourism into the UAE, drinking of alcohol is allowed in Abu Dhabi under certain strict conditions.
+Drinking alcohol is forbidden for Muslims under local laws – Sharia Law.
+However, accepting of the large non-Muslim expatriate population and tourism into the UAE, drinking alcohol is allowed in Abu Dhabi under certain strict conditions.

 * The consumer must be over 21 years of age,

 * Alcohol is for personal consumption only, and

 * Must be consumed in private homes or licensed areasPer Department of Culture and Tourism, circular dated 15 September 2020